Ready for a gay Vienna tour?

 Which is kind of strange, considering it is the gayest thing ever.
 These are sophisticated dresses encrusted with fake diamonds, three-piece structured suits and the ultimate glamour of high society.

 The Wiener Regenbogenball (Vienna Rainbow Ball) is the most famous LGBT ball.
 On Saturday 26 January 2019, it will take place for the 22nd time.
 It is a traditional Viennese ball while being an important manifestation of the modern spirit of queer culture, celebrated by LGBT and heterosexual guests.
 Until the end of the night, guests dance mocking gender roles and men, women and others waltz.

 Last but not least, it is a major fundraising event.
-The profits support the work of HOSI Wien (Homosexual Initiative Vienna), which is the largest gay and lesbian organisation in Austria.
-It runs the Gugg Community Centre and organises the “Regenbogenparade” (Rainbow Parade).
+The profits support the work of HOSI Wien (Homosexual Initiative Vienna), which is the largest gay and lesbian organization in Austria.
+It runs the Gugg Community Centre and organizes the “Regenbogenparade” (Rainbow Parade).